-It was funny to watch the eagles – they know the tourist boats and they know they will be fed with fish.
-Since eagles cannot dive, what the tour guides to is to pump air into dead fish, so it does not sink when thrown in the water.
+It was fun to watch the eagles – they know the tourist boats and they know they will be fed with fish.
+Since eagles cannot dive, the tour guides use syringes to inject air into dead fish, so it does not sink when thrown in the water.
 This makes for nice pictures of eagles catching fish, but makes it a bit too easy for the eagles…

 Lofoten Islands Summary

 In hindsight, we were extremely lucky with the Northern Lights.
 We had three cloudless nights in a row, with a lot of Aurora activities.
 While the experience was exhausting because of the long time you stay out at night, it was more than worth it.
 I really hope to be able in the future to experience this phenomenon again.

 Do you find this article helpful?
 To show your appreciation, why not buy me a coffee? ☕ No subscription.
 No further obligations.
 Just a quick and simple sign of gratitude. 🙏